AverageHoarder/mkvpropr/README.md

   "ensd": ["English SDH", "en"]
   "enc": ["Commentary English", "en"]
 ```
-If you wanted to have German as an option, you could add:
+If you wanted to have German as an option, you could add:<br>
 `  "de": ["German", "de"]`<br>
 Using "de" as the input for a track would then set its track name to "German" and its language to "de".
-You could also use another input like:
+You could also use another input like:<br>
 `  "germ": ["German", "de"]`<br>
 Both of these will yield the same result, but you'd use `germ` instead of `de` as input.